neoforged/governance/core.md

 The Steering Council has an odd number of active members at all times, such that stalemates are not possible.
 The members of the Steering Council are decided by an annual internal vote to ensure fairness and cycling of council members over time.
 Details on the Steering Council voting process can be found at [/steering-council-elections.md](/steering-council-elections.md).

 A member may choose to become inactive and appoint another Project team member in their place until they return, or their term expires, whichever is sooner.
 If a Steering Council member cannot be reached and a replacement is desired, a Steering Council election will be held in accordance with [/steering-council-elections.md](/steering-council-elections.md).
-The newly elected member(s) will now act as the Steering Council member in question.
-The original uncontactable Steering Council member(s) effectively lost their seat(s) and only gets it back if they win the next normal Steering Council elections.
+The newly elected member(s) will now replace the Steering Council member in question until the next yearly election.

 The secondary role of the Steering Council is to apply the Inactivity Policy periodically.
 Full details on the policy are in the [/inactivity-policy.md](/inactivity-policy.md).